 Fried Cabbage and Bacon Slaw ~ this warm bacon coleslaw has won our hearts this summer, and I have a feeling it’s going to win yours too.
-Simple ingredients, fried up in a little bacon grease, and you’ve got a killer warm slaw that will improve on every darn thing you eat this summer.
+Simple ingredients, fried up in a little bacon grease, and you’ve got a crazy good side that will improve on every darn thing you eat this summer.
 Put it alongside, over, under…doesn’t matter, forks are gonna fly with this one!

 I don’t want to micromanage, but I highly suggest grilling up some brats to go along with.
-And top any leftovers with a couple of fried eggs.
+Any type of sausage, really.
+It works as a side with any type of grilled meat or poultry.
+And be sure to top any leftovers with a couple of fried eggs.

 I think slaws are definitely under-appreciated for how easy they are to throw together, and how versatile they are.
 If you’re still stuck in the green salad from a bag rut, check out my Five Slaws You Need in Your Life This Summer for some ideas to get you started.
 Slaws are bright, crunchy, and incredibly healthy (bacon notwithstanding) whether they’re made with cabbage, onions, Brussels sprouts, kale, or a whole rainbow of veggies.

-Picture me hopping up and down and hyperventilating…that’ll give you an idea of how absurdly good this warm slaw is.
+…that’ll give you an idea of how absurdly good this warm cabbage and bacon slaw is.
 It’s the ultimate comfort food.

 - Five Slaws You Need in Your Life This Summer

 - Leftover slaw stored in the refrigerator will stiffen due to the bacon grease.
-Bring the slaw to room temperature or heat it briefly in the microwave before serving.
+Bring the slaw to room temperature or heat it briefly in the microwave or in a frying pan before serving.

 Make it your own ~